2XL/BenchBox/monitor/README.md

 share this folder with sandBox add a python script in this folder which monitors the cpu, ram, disk, network usage in a logs file. "append overwrite"

+add nodejs to the sandBox
+run this nodejs server,